Table of Contents

 e.
 The robotic total station is lighter in weight in comparison to the conventional total stations.
 Thus, such total stations are portable and easy to handle.

 f.
 The operating system of the robotic total station is advanced and offers enhanced graphics.
-Due to this reason, this total station is also known as graphical windows mobile instrument.
+Due to this reason, this total station is also known as a graphical windows mobile instrument.

 We are sorry that this post was not useful for you!

 Tell us how we can improve this post?